Loading...

 26 Mar 2024

-In recent years, many landlords subject to a property licence have been engulfed by the House in Multiple Occupation (HMO) regulations with various possible outcomes: raise rents, reduce occupancy, or leave the sector altogether.
+In recent years, many landlords subject to a property licence have been engulfed by the House in Multiple Occupation (HMO) regulations with various possible outcomes: face increased costs and raise rents, reduce occupancy, or leave the sector altogether.

 This is having a dramatic impact on rents and availability, but with the right advice, landlords can keep a profitable business and rents can be contained, ultimately infusing the market with the reassurance it needs.